sleak-lbl/weekly-emails/items/usepm.md

-### Training on Using Perlmutter, December 8-10
+### New Dates: Training on Using Perlmutter, January 5-7

-NERSC and HPE staff will hold a three-day training event on using Perlmutter, Wednesday through Friday, December 8-10.
+NERSC and HPE staff will hold a three-day training event on using Perlmutter, Wednesday through Friday, January 5-7 (was December 8-10).
 This event is a continuation and extension of the Introduction to Perlmutter held in June, and is focused on using Perlmutter, including hands-on exercises.

 Day 1 will begin with a brief recap and updated overview of the Perlmutter hardware and programming environment, followed by building and running